 Kevin Stuart, Banmadorji, and Huangchojia, “Mountain gods and trance mediums: a Qinghai Tibetan summer festival”, Asian folklore studies 54 (1995);

-and Katia Buffetrille’s chapter in a special volume on Mediums and shamans in Central Asia.
+articles by Katia Buffetrille, including her chapter in a special volume on Mediums and shamans in Central Asia; and

-For more, see Isabelle Henrion’s extensive Western-language bibliography on the Tibetan performing arts, §8.
+For more references, see Isabelle Henrion’s extensive Western-language bibliography on the Tibetan performing arts, §8.
 Note also R. Solomon Rino, Deity men: Reb gong trance mediums in transition (2008).

 For self-mortifying mediums in south Fujian, note Ken Dean’s fine film Bored in heaven; for Taiwan, see Donald Sutton, Steps of perfection (2003), Margaret Chan, Ritual is theatre, theatre is ritual; tang-ki: Chinese spirit medium worship (2006), and Patrice Fava’s 1995 film Mazu la déeese de la mer, réalité d’une légende.